Pet Owners

 Permit applications were accepted until the end of the grace period, which ended July 28, 2021.
 Owners in personal possession of Prohibited species may request assistance with rehoming through the FWC’s Exotic Pet Amnesty Program.

-The Prohibited species regulatory classification does not allow for personal possession of these animals; however limited exceptions may apply to people who had these animals as pets prior to their listing as Prohibited.
+No person may keep for personal use a Prohibited animal; however limited exceptions may apply to people who had these animals as pets prior to their listing as Prohibited.

-No-cost pet permits were only issued to people who had green iguanas or tegus prior to April 29, 2021.
-These permits authorize pet owners to keep their beloved pet for the life of those animals, but they cannot acquire new pets of these species.
+No-cost pet permits were only issued to people who had Prohibited Species prior to April 29, 2021.
+These permits authorize pet owners to keep their pet for the life of the animals, but they cannot acquire new pets of these species.

 Owners may take their pets to a veterinarian of their choice to have their animals PIT tagged at regular cost for veterinary services.

-If an individual is in possession of a Prohibited species after the 90-day grace period ended on July 28th, 2021 and did not obtain or maintain a valid permit for the Prohibited species in question, the individual is in violation of the rule.
+If an individual is in possession of a Prohibited species without a permit after the 90-day grace period that ended on July 28th, 2021, the individual is in violation of Rule.
 Owners in personal possession of Prohibited species may request assistance with rehoming through the FWC’s Exotic Pet Amnesty Program.

 If you have one of these animals as a pet, you had until July 28, 2021 to obtain a free Prohibited species for personal use permit and permanently mark the animal with a PIT tag.
 Owners in personal possession of Prohibited species may request assistance with rehoming through the FWC’s Exotic Pet Amnesty Program.